GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (294).md

 **At Higher Tiers**: When cast at 6th tier or greater, for each tier beyond minimum, in addition to the benefits noted above- you may choose to affect an additional creature (including one you are not familiar with) or increase the duration by half.

 **Critical Failure**: The power you have attempted to draw on seems tainted by some fey magic.
-You gain spell sickness equal to half of the spell's tier and inebriati9n equal to half of the spell's tier.
+You gain spell sickness equal to half of the spell's tier and inebriation equal to half of the spell's tier.

+#### Hexing Knell

+**Minimum Tier**: 4

+**Casting Time**: 7 actions

+**Range**: 30 yards

+**Duration**: 1 hour

+**Effect**: You curse a creature so that all successful attacks against it become its bane.
+Inflict a sonic or psychic attack (your choice) against it.
+A grim toll from a phantasmal bell can be heard.
+If the attack type chosen was sonic, it is audible to anyone within 10 yards of yourself or the target.
+If the attack was psychic, only those familiar with the target and the target themself can hear the bell if within that space.
+In place of wounding the target, the curse is set.
+If the attack would qualify to damage armor, it instead inflicts a point of spell sickness.
+Any intentional attack made against the cursed creature does not need to have a wound die rolled, as the attacker will automatically get to choose their result.
+Additionally, if an attacker would have had the ability to modify that wound result- their attack instead gains a bonus for the purpose of inflicting a critical hit equal to half of the steps they could have modified the wound.

+If your spellcheck was a critical success, the initial attack can still inflict a wound.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to target an additional creature or increase the duration by half.

+**Critical Failure**: Ask not for whom the bell tolls, it tolls for thee as you experience a number of attacks equal to the spell's tier.
+If the attack roll is odd, it is a sonic attack.
+If even, psychic and it ignores armor.
+Afterwards, you suffer the curse for as long as you have spell sickness.

 #### Highlife